pharaun13/maleficarum-api/README.md

 # Change Log
 This is the Maleficarum API component implementation.

+## [6.0.1] - 2017-03-07
+### Added
+- Moved internal initializers to a new namespace (transparent and backwards compatible)
+- Added internal builder definitions and a mechanism to skip their loading in specific initializers.

 ## [6.0.0] - 2017-03-07
 ### Changed
 - Decoupled bootstrap initialization functionalities from the main bootstrap object.
 As of know when using the boostrap object one can and must provide a list of valid PHP callable types that will be run in order when the initialization process is executed.